 Things to consider when buying or building Legal Technology

-As the legal profession increasingly adopts AI tools, law firms must make critical decisions about whether to purchase existing solutions or develop new systems to match their specific requirements.
-The expansion of the legal technology business, particularly in areas such as generative AI, has made this decision even more important.
-You may be surprised to learn that most firms are using third party vendors, and arn't building their own tools.
-Only the wealthiest firms are developing in house.
-You may feel that you too need to also focus on developing your own products, but it may actually cause more headaches than solve problems.
+As the legal profession increasingly adopts AI tools, law firms must make critical decisions about purchasing existing solutions or developing new systems to match their specific requirements.
+Expanding the legal technology business, particularly in areas such as generative AI, has made this decision even more important.
+You may be surprised to learn that most firms use third-party vendors, and aren't building their own tools.
+Only the wealthiest firms are developing in-house.
+You may feel that you too need to also focus on creating your own products, but it may actually cause more headaches than solve problems.
 Here are critical issues for firms' approach to legal technology.

 Furthermore, companies should consider future scalability.
 As legal processes grow, the technology used must adapt to changing requirements, ensuring long-term viability.
-In such instances an existing legaltech firm is in a better position to adjust or add to its offerings than your firm is to adjust the software.
+In such instances, an existing legaltech firm is in a better position to adjust or add to its offerings than your firm is to adjust the software.
 But if you have an IT department in your firm then go for building your own software.
-My assumption is that most firms don't have inhouse developers.
+I assume that most firms don't have in-house developers.

 Cost Considerations